 Building the second-generation GovCMS

-The second-generation GovCMS platform is a whole-of-government digital platform that delivers many benefits to GovCMS and GovCMS customers.
-The Department of Finance chose Salsa/amazee.io as the new GovCMS implementation partner based on our innovative tender response.
-The new platform is fully open source and introduces cutting-edge web technologies such as continuous integration (CI), containerisation, and significant automation.
-The new GovCMS also features a dedicated and unified helpdesk run by Salsa Digital and amazee.io.
+The next-generation GovCMS is a whole-of-government digital platform that delivers many benefits to whole of government.
+The Department of Finance chose Salsa and amazee.io based on our innovative approach towards a fully open source solution, use of cutting-edge web technologies and a dedicated and unified helpdesk.

 The Department of Finance (Finance) owns the GovCMS platform, a whole-of-government digital platform for use across all levels of government in Australia.
 GovCMS is built on Drupal, an award-winning, enterprise-grade CMS that’s easy to use, stable, highly secure and open source (no license fees).